MPyanga/WD-FinalProject/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+This project is a website portfolio aimed at demonstrating and presenting the creator's web design and development skills.
+It is designed to be a visually engaging and functional platform that provides potential employers, clients, and collaborators with a clear understanding of the creator's abilities and experiences.
+The portfolio includes multiple pages, each serving a specific purpose and contributing to the overall narrative of the creator's professional journey.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
+- Portfolio
+- Projects
-- Parallax transition
+- Hover
-- Transactional
+- Animations

 ### Technology
 <!-- TODO: List of Technology Used -->